Sergio Romo: Pitches

-With a low-three quarters delivery, Romo features four pitches: an unusual "No Dot" slider, a fastball, a sinkerball, and a changeup.
+With a sidearm delivery, Romo features four pitches: an unusual "No Dot" slider, a four-seam fastball, a sinker, and a changeup.
 Before 2011, the fastball was his main pitch, as is the case with most pitchers.
 However, ex-teammate Bengie Molina encouraged Romo to have more confidence in his slider after facing him in the 2010 World Series.
 Romo began to throw the slider a majority of the time, and since 2011, fastballs have been less than 40 percent of his pitches.
 The pitch is called a "No Dot" slider, because, unlike most pitchers' sliders, it does not spin on an axis centered on the seams.
 This means that it creates no red dot at its center for hitters to track as it comes to the plate.
 Its sweep motion makes it particularly tricky for right-handed hitters to hit.
 In 2017, he threw a slider 58.4% of the time, the most among major league pitchers.
 The fastball, never harder than 93 mph, averaged closer to 87 mph as of 2015.
 Meanwhile, the slider averages 78 mph.

 For most of his career, Romo has struggled against left-handed batters.
 After experimenting with using his changeup on them in 2014, he decided to try throwing a harder, faster slider to them in 2015.
 Since then, he has returned to trying to get them out with the changeup.